More Info & Frequently Asked Questions

 How Will Passports Change After Brexit?

 The current passports state “European Union”.
 For that reason, it is likely that new passports will be required, but that is yet to be determined.
 Also, current EEA citizenship and visas will expire at the official exit from the EU—even if before the printed expiration date.
 A new path to citizenship and British passport requirements will be provided, but that has not yet been released.
-In the meantime, EEA citizens must maintain the current citizenship requirements.
+In the meantime, EEA citizens must maintain their current citizenship requirements.
 There is not an official date, but Brexit will occur at some point after March of 2019.

 If you are not already an established British citizen or have recently naturalised—reach out to the legal team at Gulbenkian Andonian Solicitors to help you fill out your passport application.
 We specialise in all area of immigration, including British passport applications and requirements.